jonnyweatherly/aajonusnet/md/Interviews/Healthwatch Interview.md

 J: Hi, Michael.

-[Michael]: Hello there.
+Michael: Hello there.

 T: Hi.

 J: Welcome.

-[Michael]: I got to travel around with Dr. Vonderplanet a little bit.
+Michael: I got to travel around with Dr. Vonderplanitz a little bit.
 I went out to help him lobby the Congress there in the summer of 2007.
 And it is a lot of work to fight the uphill battle of what the corporations have done.
 I just put up a website called livingmilk.com.
 And that is challenging, issuing a challenge to our elected officials.
 I was thinking about it for Ohio.
 And then as I was developing the site last week, I said, well, anybody can join us.
 But we really need to challenge our officials and stay on them like every week.

 T: Absolutely.

 J: Well, all our freedoms on every avenue is being attacked.
 And the sad part about it is we've been doing this, fighting this government for three years, and not one group, not the raw milk meat people, not doctors, nobody has come to help us in any way, shape, or form.
 And we've reached out to everybody.
 And we just reached out from Dr. Vonderplanitz.
 And we're going to continue to do that because we think we should treat people the way we want to be treated, even though no one, no one has reached out to help us in three years.
 And we're about beat up as can be.
 And we've gone farther than anybody in 100 years against the federal government.
 We've got some more people calling in.

-[Micheael]: What kind of help do you need?
+Micheael: What kind of help do you need?

 J: Oh, brother, you hang on.
 Let me get this other call.

 T: Also, we'd like your website again.

-[Michael]: Livingmilk.com.
+Michael: Livingmilk.com.

 J: Thank you, Michael.
 Please hold on.
 I just want to grab this caller who's calling in, Mike, please.
 Thank you very much for asking that.
 You're one of the few people who have ever done that.
 Please hold on.

 T: And we're going to welcome Mike in Kansas City, Missouri.
 Hi, Mike.

-[Mike]: Hi, guys, how are you today?
+Mike: Hi, guys, how are you today?

 J: Hi, Mike, welcome.

 T: Good, thanks.

-[Mike]: I just kind of wanted to share a little story with you.
+Mike: I just kind of wanted to share a little story with you.
 Gosh, when I was about 10 years old, my dad took us out to a farm, and I drank goat's milk, I mean, straight from the goat.
 I remember as a kid, and I just remember, you know, it was just warm.
 It wasn't real good tasting, but I guess the question I kind of had, is there a big difference between goat's milk, cow's milk?

 J: Well, let me bring Michael on and ask that.
 Hold on.
 Hey, Michael, Mike and Michael, Mike had a question about, is there a difference between goat milk, and I'll let you, I think you might have more information than I would.

-[Michael]: Well, the fat molecule in the goat milk is one-tenth the size of the fat molecule in cow milk.
+Michael: Well, the fat molecule in the goat milk is one-tenth the size of the fat molecule in cow milk.
 And a lot of people have an easier time digesting goat milk.

 J: As a matter of fact, I can share this with you.
 My grandfather had lockjaw, and it was, we had raw milk, but he used the raw goat's milk when he got the lockjaw.
 Maybe that could be one of the differences, Mike.